Vladimir7xr/smstools3_handler/README.md

-    COMMAND_CHAR="#"   # Character preceding the command in SMS SEND_BACK_REPORT="YES"   # Whether to send back a result report MAX_SMS_LENGTH=900   # Max length of reply SMS (characters) MAX_LOG_LENGTH=2000  # The maximum number of characters to log from the beginning of the command output. (characters) SENDSMS="/usr/local/bin/sendsms"  # PATH TO sendsms (standard in smstools) MAX_LOG_SIZE_KB=512  # The maximum log file size after which rotation begins (kilobytes) LOG_BACKUP_COUNT=7  # Total number of archive copies
+    COMMAND_CHAR="#"   # Character preceding the command in SMS SEND_BACK_REPORT="YES"   # Whether to send back a result report MAX_SMS_LENGTH=900   # Max length of reply SMS (characters) MAX_LOG_LENGTH=2000  # The maximum number of characters to log from the beginning of the command output.
+	SENDSMS="/usr/local/bin/sendsms"  # PATH TO sendsms (standard in smstools) MAX_LOG_SIZE_KB=512  # The maximum log file size after which rotation begins (kilobytes) LOG_BACKUP_COUNT=7  # Total number of archive copies